squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 The first two bytes, `66 6F`, are treated as a little-endian `u16` containing the length of the string that follows it. `66 6F` as a little-endian `u16` is 28518, so `LoadString` thinks that the string with ID `0` is 28 thousand UTF-16 code units long.
 All of the `??` bytes are those that happen to follow the resource data&mdash;they could in theory be anything.
 So, `LoadString` will erroneously attempt to read this gargantuan string into `buf`, but since we only provided a buffer of 1024, it only fills up to that size and stops.

-In the actual compiled binary, the bytes following `foo` happen to look like this:
+In the actual compiled binary of my test program, the bytes following `foo` happen to look like this:

 <pre class="hexdump"><code><span class="o1d o-clr3 infotip" title="Length of string ID 0">66 6F</span> <span class="bg-clr3 o1s o-clr3">6F 00 00 00 00 00</span>  <span class="o1d o-clr3">fo</span><span class="bg-clr3 o1s o-clr3">o.....</span>
 <span class="bg-clr3 o1s o-clr3">3C 3F 78 6D 6C 20 76 65</span>  <span class="bg-clr3 o1s o-clr3">&lt;?xml ve</span>